Skip to content

 Both crochet and knitting projects will benefit from the Number Row stitch label.
 When working in the round, it’s used to mark the end of crochet projects and groups of rows on the sides of knitted projects.

 The silver-plated lever on the crochet stitch counter matches various yarn sizes, including those of chunky and bulky yarns.
-The stitch markers are often lined on the surface with a light cotton batting, essentially making them smooth and easy to hold.
+The stitch markers are often lined on the surface with light cotton batting, essentially making them smooth and easy to hold.

 Pros